Bromantane (Ladasten)

 2/5 Evidence Score

-Atypical CNS stimulant + anxiolytic developed in USSR.
+Atypical CNS stimulant and anxiolytic developed in the USSR.
 Adamantane family (related to amantadine, memantine).
-Approved Russia for neurasthenia/asthenia (Ladasten brand).
-Pivotal 728-patient multicenter trial (PMID 21322821) showed 90.8% CGI-Improvement, 76% CGI-Severity at 50-100 mg/day for 28 days.
-Effects persist 1 month after discontinuation.
-WADA-PROHIBITED since 1996 Atlanta Olympics scandal (5 athletes positive).
-Genomic mechanism: upregulates tyrosine hydroxylase + AADC enzymes for sustained dopaminergic effects.
+Approved in Russia for neurasthenia/asthenia (Ladasten brand).
+Effects can persist for about a month after discontinuation.
+WADA-prohibited since 1996.
+Genomic mechanism: upregulates tyrosine hydroxylase and AADC enzymes for sustained dopaminergic effects.

-Active Compound Bromantane (N-(2-adamantyl)-N-(para-bromophenyl)-amine, ADK-709, Ladasten) — adamantane derivative; structurally related to amantadine (Parkinson's drug) and memantine (Alzheimer's drug) but distinct pharmacology
+Active Compound Bromantane (N-(2-adamantyl)-N-(para-bromophenyl)-amine, ADK-709, Ladasten) — adamantane derivative; structurally related to amantadine and memantine but distinct pharmacology.

 Benefits